UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 In addition, we've found that some software wasn't installed as expected on your VMs.
 Please execute the following code.
 Hopefully it makes sense, but if not, ask a tutor.
+You will most likely encounter some messages asking for permission to update `grub`.
+Please answer yes or y as appropriate.

 ```
 wget https://raw.githubusercontent.com/UofABioinformaticsHub/Biotech7005/master/updateVMs.sh